 You’ve been charged with murder.
-If you are convicted of murder, then you face the state’s most significant penalties, including a fine of up to $100,000, up to life in prison, and in some cases, the death penalty.
+If you are convicted of murder, then you face the state’s most significant penalties, including a fine of up to $100,000 and up to life in prison.

 But What If You Kill Someone in Self Defense?